-Crew Chief, No. 2 Discount Tire/Wurth/Alliance Parts/Autotrader/Wabash/Snap-on MoneyLion/PIRTEK/Dent Wizard/Miller Lite Ford Mustang
+Crew Chief, No. 2 Discount Tire/Wurth/Freightiner/Autotrader/Wabash/Snap-on/MoneyLion/PIRTEK/Dent Wizard/Keystone Light Ford Mustang

-After a strong 2019 season that saw the No. 12 team score a dramatic NCS Playoff win at Talladega with Blaney behind the wheel to advance to the Round of 8 before finishing seventh in the series standings, Bullins looks to add to the legacy of the No. 2 Ford team in 2020 with Keselowski.
+The move to the No. 2 team for Bullins came after a strong 2019 season that saw the No. 12 team score a dramatic NCS Playoff win at Talladega Superspeedway with driver Ryan Blaney.
+The Bullins-led team advanced to the Round of 8 in the NCS Playoffs before it finished seventh in the final series standings.

 Bullins joined Team Penske in 2012 to lead the organization's No. 22 NXS team.
-The Bullins-led team hit its stride midway through the season with Keselowski scoring three wins, including the inaugural Indy 250 at the Indianapolis Motor Speedway.
-In 2013, Bullins led the No. 22 team through an historic season, winning 12 races with drivers Keselowski, Joey Logano, AJ Allmendinger and Ryan Blaney.
+The team hit its stride midway through the season as Keselowski scored three wins, including the inaugural Indy 250 at the Indianapolis Motor Speedway.
+In 2013, Bullins led the No. 22 team through an historic season, winning 12 races with drivers Keselowski, Blaney, Joey Logano, and AJ Allmendinger.
 Bullins and the team captured the NXS Owner title in fine style, racking up 20 top-five finishes, 25 top-10 results and three poles.

 Bullins and the No. 22 team won their second consecutive NXS Owner championship in 2014 on the strength of six wins (five by Keselowski and one with Blaney).
 Bullins also served as crew chief for Blaney's first two NCS starts at Kansas Speedway and Talladega Superspeedway.